michaelbjames/copilot-study/README.md

 It uses an elliptic curve to do a diffie-hellman key exchange.
 A Point on a Curve has two values: x and y.
-A Curve forms a field of points, which for our purposes means it's closed under multiplication.
+A Curve forms a field of points, which for our purposes means it's closed under multiplication, and the same above logic holds (although with a different operator instead of exponentiation).
 This process works as follows:
 Alice and Bob agree on a particular curve to use, "brainpoolP160r1" This curve has a generator point, g, and a prime, p.

-Alice's private key is a random number between 1 and the order of the field; curve.field.n Alice computes her public key, which is the generator point on the curve multiplied by her private key.
-The tinyec library will do the actual elliptic curve math.
+Alice's private key is a random number between 1 and the order of the field: `curve.field.n` Alice computes her public key, which is the generator point on the curve *multiplied* by her private key.
+The `tinyec` library will do the actual elliptic curve math.
 The entire Point (x-y coords) is the public key.
 When Alice gets Bob's public key, she can compute the shared secret.
 Alice computes the shared secret Point as the product of her private key and Bob's public key.
-The secret _value_ is the x-coordinate of that point.
+The secret _value_ is the x-coordinate of that new point.

 ## Task 2: Implement the Client
 You have only the main function from the client and need to implement the rest.